Touhou Luna Nights: Release

-Touhou Luna Nights was launched through Early Access on Steam in August 2018, and had its Version 1.0 release in February 2019.
-In June 2019, an update to the game was added, featuring Reimu as the game's final boss (previously Flandre), a dash ability, a new weapon, a boss rush mode, and achievements.

-The game was released on Microsoft Store for the Xbox One and Windows 10 on September 3, 2020; this version of the game features an additional boss battle against Cirno.
-In December 2020, Team Ladybug announced that the Cirno boss fight would be coming to the original Steam version.
+In June 2019, the game was updated, featuring Reimu as the game's new final boss, a dash ability, a new weapon, a boss rush mode, and achievements.
+The game was released on Microsoft Store for the Xbox One and Windows 10 on September 3, 2020; this version features an additional boss battle against Touhou character Cirno.
+In December 2020, Team Ladybug announced that the Cirno boss fight would be included in the original Steam version.
 This update was released on January 18, 2021.
+Touhou Luna Nights was made available on Xbox Game Pass for a limited time, starting from September 3, 2020.
+It was removed on February 28, 2022.

 A Nintendo Switch port was announced in October 2020.
-This version was published by Phoenixx, who also assisted with porting, on December 17, 2020.
-On July 1, 2023 the Nintendo Switch publishing duties were transferred back to Playism to streamline customer support.
-A port to PlayStation 4 and PlayStation 5 was announced in September 2023, and is set for release on January 25, 2024 alongside physical editions.
+This version was originally published by Phoenixx, who also assisted with porting, on December 17, 2020.
+On July 1, 2023, Nintendo Switch publishing duties were transferred back to Playism to streamline customer support.
+Ports for the PlayStation 4 and PlayStation 5 were released on January 25, 2024 alongside physical editions.
+In commemoration of Touhou Luna Nights' five-year anniversary, a physical, limited-time collector's edition was made available for the Nintendo Switch and PlayStation 5 on July 11, 2025.